 Contributions to this fund help support the Olympic Training Center in Lake Placid.
 The $16 million complex is one of just three U.S. Olympic training centers in the United States.
 The center is used primarily by U.S. athletes who are training to compete in future winter and summer Olympic and Paralympic sports.
 Individual contributions must be $2.
 If you are married filing jointly and your spouse also wants to contribute, enter $4.

-Prostate Cancer Research, Detection, and Education Fund (Prostate Cancer Research Fund)
+- Prostate and Testicular Cancer Research and Education Fund

-Your contribution will support education projects and ground-breaking biomedical research studies in New York State to improve the detection and treatment of prostate cancer.
+Your contribution will advance prostate and testicular cancer research, support programs and education projects in New York State.
 New York State will match contributions to the Prostate Cancer Research, Detection, and Education Fund, dollar for dollar.

-Your contribution will help create and sustain the National September 11 Memorial & Museum which will commemorate and honor the thousands of people who died in the attacks of September 11, 2001, and February 26, 1993.
-The Memorial will recognize the endurance of those who survived, the courage of those who risked their lives to save others, and the compassion of all who supported us in our darkest hours.
+Your contribution will help sustain the National September 11 Memorial & Museum that commemorates and honors the thousands of people who died in the attacks of September 11, 2001, and February 26, 1993.
+The Memorial and Museum recognizes the endurance of those who survived, the courage of those who risked their lives to save others, and the compassion of all who supported us in our darkest hours.
 Help New York State, the nation, and the world remember by making a contribution.